-- the "inefficacy" view: governments seek growth/efficiency, but do a poor job of supporting appropriate activities; - the "rent-seeking" view: governments are beholden to special interests and do not seek desirable economic outcomes.
+- the "developmentalist" view: governments can successfully identify and support growth/efficiency-enhancing firms/industries; - the "inefficacy" view: governments seek growth/efficiency but do a poor job of supporting appropriate activities; - the "rent-seeking" view: governments are beholden to special interests and do not seek desirable economic outcomes.

-Remember that we do not directly observe the critical parameters $\theta$ , $\varphi$ , and $\lambda$ - the market failures, government capabilities, and relative importance of political motives, respectively.
+Remember that we do not directly observe the critical parameters θ , φ , and λ - the market failures, government capabilities, and relative importance of political motives, respectively.
 What we do observe is how economic performance (g) varies with the level of government intervention (s).